koushika3/Social-distance-detector/README.md

 Green box is drawn outlining the person if they are within distance of minimum 6 feet from others,

 else Red box is drawn indicating they are not maintaing a safe distnace from others.

+--> social_dist_storage.py

+It has all the functionality as the above program, additionally some extra features:

+ 1. We have added a parameter called Risk Factor(RF = #people within unsafe distance/ #people)

+ 2. We store Timestamp and RF every second in a CSV file, which can be used for further analysis.